Rwri843/Java-Framework-Web-Application/README1.md

     }
 ```

-J.  Remove the class files for *any* unused validators in order to clean your code.
+J. Remove the class files for any unused validators in order to clean your code.

 ```
-// Deleted from ValidDeletPart.java
+// Deleted from ValidDeletePart.
+Line 11-15.
  String message() default "Part cannot be deleted if used in a product.";
     Class<?> [] groups() default {};
     Class<? extends Payload> [] payload() default {};
 }

-// Deleted from DeletePartValidator.java
+// Deleted from DeletePartValidator.java.
+Line 1-26.
 public class DeletePartValidator implements ConstraintValidator<ValidDeletePart, Part> {
     @Override
     public void initialize(ValidDeletePart constraintAnnotation) {